Volta (crater)

 Volta is a lunar impact crater near the northwest limb of the Moon.
 It is located south-southeast of the crater Xenophanes, and due north of the smaller Galvani.
 The crater Regnault lies across the western rim of Volta.
 Attached to the southwest rim of Volta and the southern rim of Regnault is Stokes.
-Lying between Volta and Stokes in the north, and Galvani in the south, is the worn Langley.
+The worn Langley is lying between Volta and Stokes in the north and Galvani in the south.

-The outer rim of Volta is heavily worn and irregular, with small craters overlying the rim crest, with Volta K and Volta J along the south side, a chain of craters along the east, and Regnault along the west rim.
+The outer rim of Volta is heavily worn and irregular, with small craters overlying the rim crest, a chain of craters along the east, and Regnault along the west rim.
 Even the northern rim is irregular, with a gouging valley extending through the north-northeast rim towards Xenophanes.
-In contrast the interior floor is relatively level and flat, with only a few small craters in the surface.
-The most notable of these are Volta D in the southeast and Volta B to the northeast.
+In contrast the interior floor is relatively level and flat, other than some fractures.
+Volta B is in the northeast interior, and Volta D is on the southeast rim.

+It was named by the IAU in 1964 after Alessandro Volta, an Italian physicist.